Install Rusk Manually

 Build the node:

-Once your node is installed, you can either run a Provisioner, an archive node or a Prover.
+Once your node is built, you can either run a Provisioner, an archive node or a Prover.

-If you want to run a local cluster instead, you can follow the instructions below.
+If you want to run a local cluster instead, you can check out the developer READMEs in the Rusk repository

-As Dusk uses the ultra-efficient P2P UDP network protocol Kadcast, the network requirements are minimal but should maintain symmetrical, stable, low-latency connections.
+As Dusk uses an ultra-efficient P2P UDP network protocol called Kadcast, the network requirements are minimal but should maintain symmetrical, stable, low-latency connections.

 For external network connectivity, ensure that your firewall and router’s ports are forwarded correctly: